 - Developing distributed power and water systems.

-- Increasing photosynthetic spaces as a part of green infrastructure.
+- Increasing photosynthetic spaces as a part of the green infrastructure.

 - Improving Eco-Efficiency.